India, Pakistan DGMOs connect over hotline in first call since ceasefire understanding - India, Pakistan DGMOs connect over hotline in first call since ceasefire understanding BusinessToday

-The Director Generals of Military Operations (DGMOs) of India and Pakistan will contact over the military hotline today evening marking their first formal conversation since the ceasefire understanding was reached earlier this week.
+The Director Generals of Military Operations (DGMOs) of India and Pakistan will contact over the military hotline today evening marking their first formal conversation since the truce agreement was reached earlier this week.

 The dialogue will take place hours after Prime Minister Narendra Modi chaired a high-level security meeting at his residence, which was attended by the three service chiefs, External Affairs Minister S Jaishankar, and Defence Minister Rajnath Singh.
 The meeting focused on the evolving military situation and India's strategic posture following cross-border hostilities.